Fernando Lopes (footballer): Back to Hong Kong

-Later the same season, Fernando signed a one-year contract with Sham Shui Po District-based, Sham Shui Po SA who were newly promoted club to the Hong Kong First Division.
-He made his debut for the newly promoted side in a 5–0 loss against Sun Hei SC.
+Later the same season, Fernando signed a one-year contract with Sham Shui Po District-based, Sham Shui Po, who were a newly promoted club to the Hong Kong First Division.
+He made his debut for the newly promoted side in a 5–0 loss against Sun Hei.
 He played in three league matches but couldn't help the side to avoid relegation at the end of the 2011–12 Hong Kong First Division League.

 Back to Brazil

 In 2012, Fernando again came back to Brazil, this time to Rio de Janeiro where he signed a contract with Bangu Atlético Clube.
 He made his Campeonato Carioca debut on 5 February 2012 in a 2–1 loss against Americano Futebol Clube and scored his first goal on 15 April 2012 in a 3–0 win over Resende Futebol Clube.
-He played in 8 Campeonato Carioca matches scoring 1 goal.
+He played in 8 Campeonato Carioca matches, scoring 1 goal.
 He signed a short-term contract with Rio Verde in Goiás for the start of 2013, but made no appearances before moving to Rio de Janeiro and signing a six-months contract with Macaé Esporte Futebol Clube in February 2013.
 He represented the Rio de Janeiro-based club as an unused substitute in 4 matches.